Masterización de Audio con MasteringBOX

 - 0 comentarios

-This is an important question because there are some sequencers that work better for certain styles and others that are more versatile for multiple styles.
-So depending on what type of projects you are going to work with you can decide which program is better for you.
-For instance, if you are going to use the DAW for EDM then Ableton Live, Reason, or FL Studio would be a good choice.
-If you plan on recording some vocals, however, you may have a hard time working with them.
-Although they allow audio recording the features are very limited, especially on Reason and FL Studio.
+This is an important question because some sequencers work better for certain styles, while others are more versatile for multiple styles.
+Depending on the type of projects you are going to work on, you can decide which program is better for you.
+For instance, if you are going to use the DAW for EDM, then Ableton Live, Reason, or FL Studio would be good choices.
+If you plan on recording vocals, however, you may have a hard time working with them.
+Although they allow audio recording, the features are very limited, especially in Reason and FL Studio.
+Definitely, the type of work will influence your choice of DAW.

 ableton live 10 DAW

-If your main goal is to record and mix audio, then Pro Tools, Logic Pro, or Cubase would be a great choice.
-In my opinion, Pro Tools is more focused on audio recording and processing and Cubase or Logic Pro have a more versatile combination MIDI/Audio.
-Although the three of them have advanced features on audio and MIDI depending on your needs you may prefer one or the other.
+If your main goal is to record and mix audio, then Pro Tools, Logic Pro, or Cubase would be great choices.
+In my opinion, Pro Tools is more focused on audio recording and processing, while Cubase and Logic Pro offer a more versatile combination of MIDI and audio.
+Although all three have advanced features for audio and MIDI, depending on your needs, you may prefer one over the others.

-Any DAW will work fine in your studio, but some are more prepared for external recording.
-For example, Ableton Live is designed to create music in your studio and also in live sessions, this gives you a lot of versatility to record and improvise.
-This can be a huge advantage if you work with electronic music, and that’s why Ableton Live is one of the top DAWs for EDM.
+Choosing a DAW also depends on where you work.
+Any DAW will work fine in your studio, but some are better suited for external recording.
+For example, Ableton Live is designed to create music in your studio and also in live sessions, giving you a lot of versatility to record and improvise.
+This can be a huge advantage if you work with electronic music, which is why Ableton Live is one of the top DAWs for EDM.

-This can feel like a silly question, but it’s not.
-Some programs like Reason, FL Studio, or Ableton Live work using loops, for example, you start creating drum loops, then you create a bass loop, a synth loop, etc. It’s very easy to copy and paste those loop tracks through the song to extend the song, but creating new loops is a bit messier once the project becomes bigger.
-For instance, in FL Studio you can only have 1 loop per line in the song view.
-That makes it easier to add that loop anywhere you want but can make your project huge if you have a lot of different loops for the same instrument.
-This way to work is obviously designed for electronic music because loops will tend to repeat with maybe slight changes, this is not very useful for other styles that keep changing more often.
+This may seem like a silly question, but it’s not.
+Some programs, like Reason, FL Studio, or Ableton Live, use loops to work.
+For example, you start by creating drum loops, then you create a bass loop, a synth loop, and so on.
+You can easily copy and paste those loop tracks throughout the song to extend it, but as the project grows, creating new loops can become a bit messier.
+For instance, in FL Studio, you can only have one loop per line in the song view.
+While this limitation makes it easy to add that loop anywhere you want, it can make your project cumbersome if you have many different loops for the same instrument.
+This workflow clearly suits electronic music, as loops tend to repeat with slight changes, which isn’t very useful for other styles that change more frequently.

 loops on DAW

-Usually, you’ll say yes, or maybe… Each DAW uses a different plugin format and some plugins won’t be available for all of them.
+Usually, you would say yes or maybe.
+Each DAW supports a different plugin format, and some plugins won’t work with all of them.

-Pro Tools uses AAX, which are usually more expensive, Logic Pro allows AU plugins, Cubase, Ableton Live and FL Studio work with VST plugins and Reason only allows for Rack Extensions with a more limited library.
-VST is probably the most extended format and this can be an advantage.
+Pro Tools uses AAX, which typically costs more; Logic Pro allows AU plugins; Cubase, Ableton Live, and FL Studio work with VST plugins; and Reason only supports Rack Extensions with a more limited library.
+VST probably ranks as the most widely used format, giving you an advantage.
 Numerous unique Waves plugins are also worth investigating for your DAW.

-Choosing a DAW is a matter of personal taste, but after reading this article I’m sure you will be able to make a good decision.
-So, if you’re planning to work only with electronic music and with little audio recording, then go for Ableton Live, FL Studio, or Reason.
-But if you’ll have a different type of project, or you plan to open a recording studio in the future and record other artists, you should go for Cubase, Pro Tools, or Logic.
+Choosing a DAW is a matter of personal taste, but after reading this article, I’m sure you will be able to make a good decision.
+So, if you’re planning to work only with electronic music and do little audio recording, then go for Ableton Live, FL Studio, or Reason.
+However, if you’ll have a different type of project, or you plan to open a recording studio in the future and record other artists, you should choose Cubase, Pro Tools, or Logic.

 Post image under Creative Commons License by David Podosek